kodie-artner/AR-RViz/README.md

 - Visualize TF
 - Better UI when losing connection and reconnecting to ros
 - More Modes for manipulating interactive markers.
 Position only, rotation only, etc.
+- Add occlusion button so objects aren't rendered if a person/object is in front.
 - Apple Headset support
 - Meta Quest 3 support